jchiodo123/-IIT-ITMD462-jchiodo/README.md

 Description:

-The selector.js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, and add .css('color'), then fadeIn().
+The selector.js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, add .css('color'), then fadeIn().

-The colors are stored in array numbersColors and each number if faded in 1 sec later that the previous number.
+The colors for the numbers are stored in array numbersColors and each number is faded in ~1 sec later that the previous number.

-The hidden div and .show() are attemptng to elimnate the extra refresh from hide()/fadeIn() which looks like all elements flicker before being faded in.
+The id hidden and .show() are attempting to eliminate the flicker from initial display of the page to the time the js script is modifying the numbers.

 NOTE: Requires selector.css to be in the same directory.